andy-maier/python-garbagetracker/README.rst

 The assertion message provides some details about that object.
-In this case, we can see that the garbage object is a ``dict`` object, and that its 'self' item references back to the same ``dict`` object, so there was a reference cycle that caused the object to become a garbage object.
+In this case, we can see that the garbage object is a ``dict`` object, and that its 'self' item references back to the same ``dict`` object, so there was a circular reference that caused the object to become a garbage object.

-That reference cycle is simple enough for the Python garbage collector to break it up, so this garbage object does not become an uncollectable object.
+That circular reference is simple enough for the Python garbage collector to break it up, so this garbage object does not become an uncollectable object.

 The failure location and source code shown by pytest is the wrapper function of